zareldyn/slarp/README.md

 #### Updating SLARP

 Optionnaly, consider running again the step 1.
-Then, the SLARP update is done by getting the repository changes, re-executing the step 3 and restart the service:
+Then, the SLARP update is done by getting the repository changes, re-executing the step 3 and restarting the service:
 ```
 # git pull && ./fix-permissions
 # ./build -f my-debian9